guzalm/lab3/README.md

 STEP 6: Here I created new method pop(), which will removes and returns the top element of the stack using the removeFirst method for MyLinkedList.

 STEP 7: Next step was creating if statement.
 Which means, if our stack does not have any elements, there will be exception as EmptyStackException() which will be thrown by program.

+STEP 8: Then I add return statement, which will remove first(top) element from stack.
+It works if list is not empty.